 Because social media’s strength lies in its shareability, make sure to create collateral that is easily shareable for others.
 This requires extra effort being put into the design elements of your social media campaigns.

-Below is a great example of a piece of collateral that features Bizzabo’s Co-founder and CMO.
+Below is a great example of a shareable collateral from the Event Marketing Summit:

 Use shareable and aesthetically pleasing images such as these for social media campaigns in order to increase potential for virality.

 Chances are that you will have attendees from previous events who will vouch for upcoming roadshow.
 Remember that testimonials and word-of-mouth advocacy is an extremely effective form of marketing!
 Leverage your existing group of advocates by giving them the opportunity to vouch for your event brand.

 Depending on the event tools you are using, you may have access to a variety of features that allow attendees for promote the roadshow on your behalf.
 For instance, the Bizzabo platform has two novel features that help turn your attendees into event ambassadors.

 Social Media Integrations: When attendees register for your event, they have the option of linking different social media accounts to their profile.
 Then, if they want to share anything about the event, they can easily do so from within the platform.
 (The entry form will even auto-populate the event hashtag).

 Ticket Boost: With Ticket Boost, attendees get rewarded for promoting your event.
 When they register for your event and at any other time up to an end date of their choosing, attendees have the option of sharing a special link to your event on social media.
 If someone purchases a link through that link, the original purchaser gets a discount.
 Ticket Boost can also be set-up so that both the original purchaser and the new purchaser gets a discount.
 The choice is yours.

 If you are not using social media integrations or Ticket Boost, there are still many other ways you can turn attendees into event ambassadors.
 Here are a few: